Ertugliflozin and sitagliptin (Oral)

-Ertugliflozin and sitagliptin may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome).
-These reactions can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have a rash, itching, blistering, peeling, or loosening of the skin, fever or chills, trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using ertugliflozin and sitagliptin.
+Ertugliflozin and sitagliptin may cause serious allergic reactions, including anaphylaxis, angioedema, or certain skin conditions (Stevens-Johnson syndrome), which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you have a blistering, peeling, or loosening of the skin. chills, cough, diarrhea, joint or muscle pain. red irritated eyes, red skin lesions, often with a purple center, rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, , trouble breathing or swallowing, or any swelling of your hands, face, mouth, or throat while you are using ertugliflozin and sitagliptin.

 Ertugliflozin and sitagliptin may cause severe and disabling joint pain.
 Call your doctor right away if you have severe joint pain while using ertugliflozin and sitagliptin.